biaslab/ForneyLab.jl/docs/src/user-guide.md

 ```
 Here, the literal `1.0` that is passed as the second argument to `GaussianMeanVariance` function creates a clamp node implicitly.
 Clamp factor nodes are visualized with a gray background.

-On the other hand, if you want to assign a custom `id` to the `Clamp` factor node, then you have to instantiate them explicitly using its constructor function, i.e.
+Alternatively, if you want to assign a custom `id` to a `Clamp` factor node, then you have to instantiate them explicitly using its constructor function, i.e.
 ```@example 1
 g = FactorGraph() # create a new factor graph
 @RV m